travelogues/travelogues.github.io/_pages/home.md

   - excerpt: "We are very happy to announce the [preliminary programme](/intotheunknown/) for the Conference **'On the Way into the Unknown?
   Comparative Perspectives on the 'Orient' in (Early) Modern Travelogues'** in Vienna on 28.–30.11.2019."
 feature_row:
+  - title: "Article in 'Wiener Zeitung'"
+    excerpt: "Our project lead Arno Strohmeyer contributed an article to the Jan 4 print edition of the 'Wiener Zeitung', one of the largest daily newspapers in Austria."
+    url: /wienerzeitung-jan-2020
+    btn_label: Read More
+    btn_class: btn--inverse
   - title: "Article in 'Die Presse'"
     excerpt: "Austrian newspaper 'Die Presse' has published a news article about the project in their Dec 21 print edition."
     url: /diepresse-dec-2019